Decorative image for blog on security and compliance

 Final Thoughts

-To avoid security issues and maintain compliance, it is critical to either stay on supported versions of PHP technologies or to secure long term support for end of life versions from a trusted and established vendor, such as Zend.
+To avoid security issues and maintain PHP compliance, it is critical to either stay on supported versions of PHP technologies or to secure long term support for end of life versions from a trusted and established vendor, such as Zend.
 For decades, we have helped evolve the PHP language and how it is used by global leaders, and we are ready to support your IT infrastructure.

 Need Security Support in 2024?